Skip to content

 Pros

-- FCA AISP and PISP authorization (firm reference 793171) plus PSD2 EEA passporting through the Irish entity.
-Cleanest regulatory stack in European open banking.
-No public enforcement actions, no AML fines, no remediation orders — contrasts directly with Trustly's SEK 130 million Swedish FSA fine in 2022.
+• FCA AISP and PISP authorization (firm reference 793171) plus PSD2 EEA passporting through the Irish entity.
+The cleanest regulatory stack in European open banking.
+No public enforcement actions, no AML fines, no remediation orders, which contrasts directly with Trustly's SEK 130 million Swedish FSA fine in 2022.
 For operator vendor due diligence, the absence of negative regulatory history is a real buying point.

-- Signup+ is a genuinely differentiated KYC product.
-Pulls name, address and date of birth from the player's bank via open banking, matches against an identity partner, and gets new players from signup to first deposit in under 60 seconds.
+• Signup+ is a differentiated KYC product.
+It pulls name, address and date of birth from the player's bank via open banking, matches against an identity partner, and gets new players from signup to first deposit in under 60 seconds.
 No document upload, no manual review queue, no 24-hour passport check wait.
 For UKGC operators where age and identity verification before play is a hard requirement, this is a meaningful onboarding speed advantage that no card processor can match.

-- Excellent developer experience.
-Single REST API with official client libraries in Java, .NET, PHP and Python on the active GitHub org.
-Web SDK drop-in, mobile SDKs for iOS/Android/React Native, comprehensive sandbox with mock banks, Postman collections for Live and Sandbox, documentation rated Excellent.
+• Excellent developer experience.
+A single REST API with official client libraries in Java, .NET, PHP and Python on the active GitHub org.
+A Web SDK drop-in, mobile SDKs for iOS/Android/React Native, a comprehensive sandbox with mock banks, Postman collections for Live and Sandbox, documentation rated Excellent.
 Standard integration takes 1-2 weeks for a competent backend team.
 Few open banking providers match this developer tooling depth.

 Cons

-- Loss-making business with £38.6M pre-tax loss in 2024 on £20.3M revenue.
+• Loss-making business with £38.6M pre-tax loss in 2024 on £20.3M revenue.
 Valuation marked down 25% from the $1B+ unicorn peak in 2021 to $750M in October 2024.
-Trajectory is improving (loss was £55.6M in 2023) but the path to profitability is not yet proven.
-For operator vendor risk assessment, this is a real concern — not enough to disqualify TrueLayer (the strategic investor base of Tiger Global, Stripe, Tencent, Visa and Northzone signals staying power) but worth tracking quarterly.
+The trajectory is improving (the loss was £55.6M in 2023) but the path to profitability is not yet proven.
+For operator vendor risk assessment, this is a real concern, not enough to disqualify TrueLayer (the strategic investor base of Tiger Global, Stripe, Tencent, Visa and Northzone signals staying power) but worth tracking quarterly.

-- Europe-only footprint.
+• Europe-only footprint.
 21 European countries for Pay by Bank, 16 for data services, plus the Nordics added via Zimpler post-March 2026 and Brazil in roadmap.
 Zero retail coverage in the US, Canada, LATAM, Asia, Africa or Middle East.
-For multi-region operators, TrueLayer is the European piece of a multi-provider stack — it cannot be your only payment provider.
+For multi-region operators, TrueLayer is the European piece of a multi-provider stack rather than your only payment provider.

-- No card acquiring.
+• No card acquiring.
 TrueLayer is account-to-account only, not a card acquirer.
 Players using Visa, Mastercard, Apple Pay or Google Pay still need a Nuvei, Worldpay, Adyen or Paysafe integration alongside TrueLayer.
 Mistaking TrueLayer for a full-stack PSP leads to broken checkout flows.
-It is a deposit method you add alongside card acquiring, not a replacement for it.
+It is a deposit method you add alongside card acquiring rather than a replacement for it.

 Ready to evaluate TrueLayer for your business?